BronyaCat/Many-Shot-Generator/README.md

 Currently implemented features:

-1. Call the ollama uncensored LLMs to generate fake conversations.
+1. Utilize the Ollama service uncensored LLMs to generate many-shot jailbreaking Q&A.
-2. Convert Q&A fake history records that can be imported into the Open-WebUI service.
+2. Convert Q&A to fake history records that can be imported into the Open-WebUI service.
 3. Modify prompts to test the jailbreaking possibilities of other types of fake Q&A pairs.

 The project also provides two generated datasets: